 - Cheap paint.
 Learn your lesson from my mistakes, sometimes paying more money really is worth it for the end result.
 I painted my entire house in some paint I got free after rebate and now only 2 years later I’m going to have to paint it all over again.
 And I can tell you for sure which brand I will not be buying this time.
 The paint was so cheap that it would literally wipe right off the walls and any spots would stay in it permanently.
 It was awful and not worth the expense or the time spent painting with it.

 - Commercial cleaners.
-Vinegar at Sam’s Club is only about 1$1.50 a gallon.
+Vinegar at Sam’s Club is only about $1.50 a gallon.
 One gallon of vinegar will make me more cleaners than I could ever possibly buy for $1.50, plus you know what’s going into your cleaners!
 Here are some of my favorite Homemade Cleaners to make.
+I also have a lot of cleaning recipes in my book.

 - Microwave popcorn.
 I buy popcorn kernels in bulk from Azure Standard and I have one of these Popcorn Poppers to cook it in the microwave with no extra oil and butter.
 It’s much healthier and much cheaper than I could ever get the pre-packed kind for.
 If you don’t have a microwave, you can simply cook the popcorn on the stove in a pan with a lid and a bit of oil in the bottom.